-Income for services performed by an employee aboard a ship or an aircraft operated by a resident of Iceland in international traffic or in fishing on the high seas is exempt from U.S. tax if the individual is a member of the regular complement of the ship or aircraft.
+Income received by a resident of Iceland for services performed as an employee and member of the regular complement of a ship or aircraft operated in international traffic is exempt from U.S. income tax.

 Income that residents of India receive for performing personal services in the United States during the tax year as independent contractors or self-employed individuals (independent personal services) is exempt from U.S. income tax if the residents: